MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgTeamTagMember.md

 # Update-MgTeamTagMember

 ## SYNOPSIS
-Update the navigation property members in teams
+Users assigned to the tag.

 ## SYNTAX